wpilibsuite/frc-docs/source/docs/software/advanced-control/trapezoidal-profiles.rst

 Creating a ``TrapezoidProfile``
 -------------------------------

-.. note:: In C++, the ``SimpleMotorFeedforward`` class is templated on the unit type used for distance measurements, which may be angular or linear.
+.. note:: In C++, the ``TrapezoidProfile`` class is templated on the unit type used for distance measurements, which may be angular or linear.
 The passed-in values *must* have units consistent with the distance units, or a compile-time error will be thrown.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

 Constraints
 ^^^^^^^^^^^